abeylot/geodataserver/docs/specifications.md

 we choose to order them this way

-the "smaller" geobox is the one which the smaller position, or the biggest mask if positions are equal.
+the "smaller" geobox is the one which the smaller z number , or the biggest masklength if z numbers  are equal.

 we have divided the map in rectangles and ordered them :